-The Wauconda Park District’s 2015/2016 Club program provides a safe childcare environment that meets the physical and emotional needs of children as well as the needs of the parents.
-The Club program is available during the school year Monday through Fridays, with before and after school care.
+The Wauconda Park District’s 2016/2017 club program provides a safe childcare environment that meets the physical and emotional needs of children as well as the needs of the parents.
+The Club program is available during the school year Monday through Friday, with before and after school care.
 The program is a relaxed recreational setting and is not academic based.
 Children participate in a variety of activities supervised by qualified staff.
 Daily activities include crafts, games, sports, free time, small group activities as well as a quiet space for homework.
 A morning and afternoon snack and drink are provided daily.
 Club is held at Robert Crown and Wauconda Grade School.
 The program is for children K-6th grade.
 Children must be registered for the school they attend.
 Matthews Middle School will be transported to Robert Crown and Wauconda Middle School will be transported to the Wauconda Grade School.

 Payments are divided by 9 equal payments and remain the same each month and fees are discounted when more than one child in your family enrolls.
 Payments are due on or before the first day of the month with first payment being due on September 1st.
 If payment has not been received by the 5th of each month, a $15 late fee will be accessed to your child account.
 Payments can be paid in person, mailed, automatically debited from a credit card or made on-line once you have created an account at waucondaparks.com.
-Once school has started we will allow 2 changes to your account and any additional changes will be subject to a $5 processing fee.
+Once school has started, we will allow 2 changes to your account and any additional changes will be subject to a $5 processing fee.
 The Club staff is not permitted to accept any type of payment or registration information.

 Fee Structure and Hours

 Fri: 6:30-9:35 am

 After School Classes

 Classes held at the school are immediately following school.
 A light snack will be provided so please inform us of any food allergies.
 Please inform your child’s classroom teacher in writing of your child’s attendance in after school classes.